How to Get a Kentucky Alcohol Server License: Updated Guide

 Don't hesitate

-Get Your Alcohol Server Certification Today.
+Get Your Government-Approved Server Certification Today.

 What exactly is a Kentucky Alcohol Server License?
 Do you need one?
 How do you get certified?